tierino/social-app/README.md

 Feel free to create a new post, or explore and interact with the existing posts by clicking on them.
 Clicking on a post will show all of its direct comments.

-#### Note: due to the nature of Heroku, the fake posts API will reset whenever the app sleeps, or about every 24 hours.
-#### Another note: loading up the site initially may take a while--this is just Heroku waking upp the app.
+#### Note: loading up the site initially may take a while--this is just Heroku waking upp the app.